Checklist for renting a property in Amsterdam

 Read more

-As soon as agreement is reached on the terms and conditions, this creates a legally-binding tenancy agreement under Dutch law.
+As soon as an agreement is reached on the terms and conditions, this creates a legally-binding tenancy agreement under Dutch law.
 The tenancy agreement is subject to a positive screening to be performed by Interhouse.

-A screening is a formality and almost always turns out positive, because the requested information is a substantiation of your situation communicated to us.
+A screening is a formality and almost always turns out positive, because the requested information is a substantiation of your situation as communicated to us.
 In addition, we assume that a candidate tenant has made the correct estimate in terms of fixed monthly (housing) costs and income.

 Step 4:

 You’ll receive a document listing all the agreed terms and conditions.
+You will receive a link to our digital signing program SigningHub.

 Read more

 This document needs to be signed and returned to us.
+You will receive a link to our digital signing program SigningHub.

 Step 5: